 - 3.1 The Neighbourhood Plan has been prepared with full regard to national policies as set out in the National Planning Policy Framework (NPPF) and is mindful of the Planning Practice Guidance (PPG) in respect of formulating Neighbourhood Plans.
 The NPPF was first published in 2012 and subsequently revised in July 2018 and in February 2019.
 In overall terms, there are three NPPF paragraphs (§28 §30) that provide general guidance on neighbourhood planning, to which the Neighbourhood Plan has directly responded. - 3.2 The Neighbourhood Plan contains non-strategic policies to manage development in the Parish.
-The Parish Council believes the Neighbourhood Plan is planning positively to support the strategic development needs of the District, as framed by the adopted and emerging Local Plan, by supporting infill development within the settlements in the Parish.
+The Parish Council believes the Neighbourhood Plan is planning positively to support the strategic development needs of the District, as framed by the adopted and emerging Local Plan, by supporting small scale, infill development within the village boundaries of Sydenham.
 The Plan represents a vision, objectives and policies for the Parish that reflect the desires of the majority of the local community for the kind of place that the Parish should be in the coming years. - 3.3 The Parish Council believes the policies of the Neighbourhood Plan are in general conformity with the policies of the development plan and effectively anticipate the policies of the emerging Local Plan.
-It acknowledges the physical and policy constraints of the Parish but plans to accommodate suitable infill development in the right locations and to be of an appropriate design. - 3.4 None of the policies of the Neighbourhood Plan have required a balancing exercise to be undertaken in having regard to national policy as none are considered to be inconsistent with national policy.
+It acknowledges the physical and policy constraints of the Parish but plans to accommodate suitable infill development in the right locations and to be of an appropriate design.
+In respect of planning for new homes, the District Council has confirmed that the 'indicative housing figure' for the Parish is zero (as per §66). - 3.4 None of the policies of the Neighbourhood Plan have required a balancing exercise to be undertaken in having regard to national policy as none are considered to be inconsistent with national policy.